 - Move the toothbrush in short, circular strokes

 - Press gently on your teeth

 - Clean the insides of your front teeth by turning the brush vertically and making several short strokes along each tooth

 The toothpaste aisle in your favorite store is loaded with a huge selection of toothpaste brands, including whitening paste and those containing baking soda.
 When selecting a brand and type, be sure it contains fluoride and displays the ADA seal of approval on the packaging.

 Floss daily and rinse with care

-Many people neglect daily flossing but this is a very important component of thorough oral care.
-Flossing removes food and plaque from between your teeth and gums, which if left unchecked leads to tartar, the buildup of hard layers of bacteria that can only be removed by a dentist.
+Many people neglect daily flossing, but this is a very important component of thorough oral care.
+Flossing removes food and plaque from between your teeth and gums, which if left unchecked leads to tartar, the buildup of hard layers of bacteria that can only be removed by a dentist in Temecula.

 Use mouthwash every day

 According to the ADA, there are two types of mouthwash available over the counter: therapeutic and cosmetic.
 Therapeutic mouthwash helps prevent gum recession and disease, reduces the rate of tartar buildup, reduces the amount of plaque on your teeth, and removes food particles trapped between teeth and elsewhere in the mouth.